pcraig-madisoncollege-projects/MinecraftJSONGenerator/DesignDocuments/userStories.md

 ### Admin Review Reports

-As an admin, I want to be able to receive notifications of reports that need to be reviewed.
+As an admin, I want to be able to receive email notifications of reports that need to be reviewed.